Epizootology - MCQ + short answer

 Grades of epizootic process

-1. Sporadic - occurs irregularly
+1. Sporadic - irregularly

-2. Enzootic - specific disease is continuously present in a given population or geographical area during longer time period
+2. Enzootic - specific disease continuously present in a given population or geographical area during longer time period

 3. Epizootic - occurs in a population or region in excess of normal expectancy